kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ## 2. Design System & Visual Foundation

 ### 2.1.
 Design System
-**Proposed System:** shadcn/ui
+**Chosen System:** shadcn/ui
 **Version:** CLI v0.8.0 (as of Nov 2025) **Rationale:** Selected for its seamless integration with Tailwind CSS and Next.js, providing a highly customizable and performant component foundation.
 It allows for full control over the codebase, ensuring a unique brand experience while leveraging accessible, well-built components.
-> [!NOTE]
-> **Pending User Validation:** This choice is a proposal.
-The final decision will be made collaboratively after reviewing the benefits and alternatives.
+This choice was made collaboratively, balancing the need for a unique brand experience with the efficiency of leveraging a robust, accessible component foundation.

 ### 2.2.
 Color Palette
-**Proposed Theme:** Professional & Dynamic
+**Chosen Theme:** Professional & Trustworthy

-A clean, ocean-inspired palette built on neutral sand and deep navy bases, accented by turquoise for energy.
-This theme is a starting point for discussion.
-> [!NOTE]
-> **Pending User Validation:** The final color theme will be selected collaboratively using the `ux-color-themes.html` visualization tool, which still needs to be generated.
+This theme uses deep, authoritative blues and clean neutrals to convey reliability and professionalism.
+The accent blue adds a touch of modern clarity without being overly playful.
+This choice was made collaboratively after reviewing several options in the `ux-color-themes.html` visualizer.

 -   **Primary (Deep Navy):** `#0A2540` (Used for main actions, key elements, and primary text)
--   **Accent (Turquoise):** `#00C49A` (Used for accents, secondary actions, and highlighting information)
+-   **Accent (Sky Blue):** `#4A90E2` (Used for accents, secondary actions, and highlighting information)
 -   **Background (Light Gray):** `#F5F5F5` (Used for page backgrounds in the light theme)
 -   **Surface (White):** `#FFFFFF` (Used for cards, modals, and other surfaces on top of the background)
 -   **Text (Neutral):** A grayscale palette will be used for text, ranging from `#111111` (headings) to `#555555` (body) to `#999999` (subtle text).